MohammadE123/Who-Knows-What-Conversational-Assistant/README.md

 ### 7. Start Asking Questions!

-The interface should now be visible (see picture below) — you're all set to start chatting with the assistant!
+Once the app is running, a new browser window should automatically open (see picture below) — you're all set to start chatting with the assistant!

 <p align="center">
   <img width="1023" height="424" alt="image" src="https://github.com/user-attachments/assets/0be17f5c-dc2b-4b2e-9391-7051aa7ab3cc" />